llvm/llvm-project/clang/docs/LanguageExtensions.rst

 the command line with ``-D`` to specify different values as needed or can be undefined on the command line with ``-U`` to disable support for the feature.

-**Note: the values the macros expand to are not stable between releases of Clang and do not need to match the values produced by GCC, so these macros should not be used from header files because they may not be stable across multiple TUs (the values may vary based on compiler version as well as CPU tuning).**
+**Note: the values the macros expand to are not guaranteed to be stable.
+They are are affected by architectures and CPU tuning flags, can change between releases of Clang and will not match the values defined by other compilers such as GCC.**

+Compiling different TUs depending on these flags (including use of ``std::hardware_constructive_interference`` or ``std::hardware_destructive_interference``)  with different compilers, macro definitions, or architecture flags will lead to ODR violations and should be avoided.